juliandr1/Reshoe_Preview/README.md

 * Search screen
    * Users can view local shops.
    * Sellers' ratings and location shown on the map screen.
-* Seller Detailed Screen
+* Detailed Seller Screen
-   * Buyers can view the gallery of shoe images and reviews.
+   * Buyers can view the gallery of shoe images and reviews of the seller.
+Can favorite the seller to recieve notifications of new stock.
+* Detailed Shoe Screen
+    * Buyers can view the shoe in depth: description, price, and condition included.
+Can favorite the shoe for later.
 * Direct Message Screen
    * Users communicate with one another to discuss prices or potential drop-off location.